thomasvengal/bdglue/README.md

 Cassandra, and others.
 BDGlue processes data captured in real-time by Oracle GoldenGate from relational database sources.

+##Prerequisities

+You will require to install Oracle GoldenGate for Big Data installed.
+Oracle GoldenGate for Big Data can be download from any of the following 2 locations:

+1. Oracle Technology Network Website : http://www.oracle.com/technetwork/middleware/goldengate/downloads/index.html
+2. Oracle Support Website ; http://support.oracle.com (note that you need to have valid login credentials)

+You can find latest Oracle GoldenGate for Big Data documentation at http://docs.oracle.com/goldengate/bd123010/gg-bd/index.html

 ## Building this project
 First, get this repository into your local environment: